 Bootleggers and Bathtub Gin

 In the early 1920s, the Genna brothers gang provided hundreds of needy people in the Little Italy section of Chicago with one-gallon copper “alky cookers,” or stills, to make small batches of homemade liquor in their kitchens.
 The Gennas furnished the corn sugar and yeast.
-When the Gennas’ henchmen made the rounds to these family enterprises, they paid a nice return of $15 (about $188 in 2016) each day for gallons of pure alcohol.
+When the Gennas’ henchmen made the rounds to these family enterprises, they paid a nice return of $15 (about $188 in 2016) each day to oversee production of gallons of pure alcohol.
 The Gennas made a tidy profit – the illegal liquor cost them only 50 to 75 cents per gallon, and they sold it to speakeasies for $6.
 In New York, gangster Frankie Yale also paid Italian-Americans $15 per day to run alky cookers in Brooklyn.

 These family moonshiners were among countless small- and big-time illegal alcohol producers during Prohibition.
 Some of these moms and pops bottled their own liquor at home.
 They used a small still to ferment a “mash” from corn sugar, or fruit, beets, even potato peels to produce 200-proof alcohol, then mix it with glycerin and a key ingredient, a touch of juniper oil as a flavoring.
 To turn this highly potent liquid into a rank “gin,” they needed to water it down by half.
 But their bottles often were too tall to fit under the spigot in the kitchen sink, so they used the one in the bathtub.